athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 - **nbatch:** The number of samples within an epoch after which the weights are updated.

-Themodelfit() function that implements all of this is listed below.
+The model_fit() function that implements all of this is listed below.

 ```
 def model_fit(train, config):